gmsn-ita/minushalf/docs/source/commands.rst

 correction tag
 ----------------------
-The correction tag is a set of various informations that specifies how the DFT -1/2 method is executed.
-The informations are:
+ The atomic_program tag  specifies the settings for the atomic program execution.
+These settings are:

 - correction_code: Code thar specifies the potential correction (Default: v)
 - potfiles_folder: Path to folder that holds the potential files for each atom.
 The files must be named in the following pattern :code:`${POTENTIAL_FILE_NAME}.${LOWERCASE_CHEMICAL_SYMBOL}` (Default: minushalf_potfiles)